-In this article, we’ll cover what a muzzle brake does and why you should strongly consider acquiring one, the top qualities to look for in a muzzle brake for your .300 Blackout AR-15 rifle, and then we’ll dive into the top three best .300 Blackout muzzle brakes for AR-15s on the market today and what makes them stand out from their competitors on the market.
+In this article, we’ll cover what a muzzle brake does and why you should consider getting one.
+I’ll also discuss the top qualities to look for in a muzzle brake for your .300 Blackout AR-15 rifle.
+Lastly, we’ll dive into the top three best .300 Blackout muzzle brakes for AR-15s on the market today and what makes them stand out from their competitors on the market.

 What Is A Muzzle Brake and Why Do You Need One?

-While not truly necessary for your AR-15, you may want to strongly consider getting a muzzle brake if you want to keep recoil and muzzle flip to the absolute minimum.
-The muzzle brake is designed to be attached to the end of your rifle, and redirect propellant gases away form the barrel and rifle with each shot.
-This serves the dual purpose of reducing recoil and muzzle rise at the same time, which will make it easier for you to fire follow up shots and increase your accuracy and comfort level.
+You may want to consider getting a muzzle brake if you want to minimize recoil and muzzle flip.
+You can easily attach the muzzle brake at the end of your rifle to redirect propellant gases away form the barrel and rifle with each shot.
+This serves the dual purpose of reducing recoil and muzzle rise at the same time, making it easier for you to fire follow-up shots.
+As a result, it helps increase your accuracy and comfort level.

-One of the downsides to muzzle brakes is that they can increase the noise of your rifle or carbine when firing, so to this is a tradeoff that you will have to contend with.
+You can reduce muzzle brake from ten to fifty percent.
+How far the barrel profile raisesover your stock also plays a big role in how much recoil can be reduced.
+However, one of the downsides of muzzle brakes is that they can increase the noise of your rifle or carbine when firing.
+So this is a tradeoff you need to consider.
 However, the increase in noise can vary dramatically depending on the muzzle brake that you use as well.
-This is something else that you will need to research for each muzzle brake you’re considering before you bite the bullet and buy.

 Why Go With The .300 Blackout?

-There are numerous different calibers available for the AR-15, and many people can easily confuse them around.
+There are many calibers available for the AR-15, and many gun owners easily confuse them.
 For example, several people confuse the .300 Blackout with the 6.8 SPC.
-Both the .300 Blackout and the 6.8 SPC share the distinction of being developed for the military as a potential improvement over the standard 5.56 and .223 Remington rounds.
+Both the .300 Blackout and the 6.8 SPC share the distinction of military use as a potential improvement over the standard 5.56 and .223 Remington rounds.

 The 6.8 was intended to be a better performing round at longer ranges while functioning out of the standard 16-inch AR-15 barrel.
 The .300 Blackout, on the other hand, was designed with the .300 Whisper round in mind.
-Specifically, the .300 Blackout was intended for the special operations units in the United States military, with the idea being that AR-15 carbines chambered for the .300 Blackout could potentially replace the 9mm submachine guns in use, such as the Heckler & Koch MP5.
+Specifically, manufacturers created the .300 Blackout for the special operations units in the United States military.
+The idea was for AR-15 carbines to chamber the .300 Blackout that could potentially replace the 9mm submachine guns in use.
+An example is the Heckler & Koch MP5.
 Numerous MP5 submachine guns were several decades old when the .300 Blackout was developed.

-With the .300 Blackout, it was envisioned that special operations soldiers could be equipped with a six to nine inch barrel with a standard M4 receiver, bolt, and magazines like were used on the standard issue 5.56 caliber guns.
-All that would need to be replaced would be the barrels, at which point, soldiers would have a weapon very similar in size to a 9mm submachine gun but with greatly enhanced stopping power.
-Mentioning magazines, there are many compatible magazines from other calibers as well as some specifically designed .300 Blackout magazines.
+With the .300 Blackout, it was envisioned that special operations soldiers can equip themselves with a 6 to 9-inch barrel with a standard M4 receiver, bolt, and magazines, similar to the standard issue 5.56 caliber guns.
+They just need to replace the barrels, at which point, soldiers would have a weapon very similar in size to a 9mm submachine gun, with greatly enhanced stopping power.

-The .300 Blackout also holds the distinction of being assigned to work with a suppressor, and to have greatly reduced noise out of a suppressor than a 5.56 rounds.
+You can also assign the .300 Blackout to work with a suppressor.
+Hence, it can greatly reduce noise out of a suppressor than a 5.56 rounds.
 Both the recoil and noise from the .300 Blackout, out of the right rifle, can become as minimal as a .22 LR.

 Read also: Our picks for the best .300 Blackout lower receiver and our guide for choosing the best bolt carrier group.